Course Outline

 Designing UAVs for Government Use

-• Key design considerations
+• Essential design considerations for government missions

-• Enhancing agility and maneuverability
+• Enhancing agility and maneuverability in governmental operations

-• Selecting appropriate components and size
+• Selecting appropriate components and sizes for mission requirements

 • Transformations and rotations in aerial robotics

-• Euler angles and angular velocity calculations
+• Utilizing Euler angles and angular velocity in government UAVs

-• Equations of motion for quadrotors
+• Equations of motion specific to quadrotors

 Understanding State Estimation for Government UAVs

-• Inertial navigation systems and their applications
+• Implementation of inertial navigation systems in government applications

 Developing Models of Quadrotors for Government Use

-• 2D quadrotor control and modeling techniques
+• 2D quadrotor control and modeling techniques for governmental operations

-• 3D quadrotor control and modeling methodologies
+• Advanced 3D quadrotor control and modeling methods

-• Linear model predictive control strategies
+• Application of linear model predictive control in governmental contexts

-Motion Planning for Government Aerial Robotics
+Motion Planning for Aerial Robotics in Government Operations

-Testing UAVs and Quadrotors Using Simulators for Government Applications
+Testing UAVs and Quadrotors using Simulators for Government Applications

-Summary and Conclusion
+Summary and Conclusion for Government Use

 Requirements

-Audience for Government
+Audience

 • Computer engineers